vendidero/woocommerce-germanized/readme.txt

 6. Edit pdf documents (Pro)

 == Changelog ==
+= 4.1.3 =
+* Fix: Typo in filters.js which lead to block issues
+* Fix: Register cart legal guarantee block frontend logic
+* Improvement: [Withdrawal button] Try to find the order by a custom order number field first as the parsed order number can be numeric too

 = 4.1.2 =
 * Improvement: Added cart location for legal guarantee (and WooCommerce cart block)
 * Improvement: WP < 6.9 compatibility for popover div attribute